Drop in funding is a warning to startups - The Boston Globe

 SAN FRANCISCO — For the first time in three years, startup funding is dropping.

 The numbers are stark.
-Investments in U.S. tech startups plunged 23% over the past three months, to $62.3 billion, the steepest fall since 2019, according to figures released Thursday by PitchBook, which tracks young companies.
-Even worse, in the first six months of the year, startup sales and initial public offerings — the primary ways these companies return cash to investors — plummeted 88%, to $49 billion, from a year ago.
+Investments in US tech startups plunged 23 percent over the past three months, to $62.3 billion, the steepest fall since 2019, according to figures released Thursday by PitchBook, which tracks young companies.
+Even worse, in the first six months of the year, startup sales and initial public offerings — the primary ways these companies return cash to investors — plummeted 88 percent, to $49 billion, from a year ago.

 Advertisement